zilmabarbosa/portfolio/Shill Bidding Fraud - PCA, LDA and Classification/README.md

 # References

 Alzahrani, A. (2019).
-Machine Learning for Shill Bidding Classification Models. [online] Available at https://ourspace.uregina.ca/handle/10294/9162 [Accessed 19 May 22AD].
+Machine Learning for Shill Bidding Classification Models. [online] Available at: https://ourspace.uregina.ca/handle/10294/9162 [Accessed 19 May 22AD].

 Alzahrani, A. and Sadaoui, S. (2018a).
 Clustering and Labelling Auction Fraud Data. [online] Research Gate.
 Available at: https://www.researchgate.net/publication/327173391_Clustering_and_Labelling_Auction_Fraud_Data [Accessed 8 May 2022].